Back to list

 Father Kun and the Terror on Városmajor Street

-One of the bloodiest atrocities occurred on January 12, 1945, at the Maros Street hospital of the Buda Chevra Kadisa.
-A militia led by the defrocked monk András Kun (Father Kun) stormed the institution and executed 84–94 people in the courtyard.
-The victims included nearly the entire medical staff and all patients capable of walking.
+One of the bloodiest atrocities occurred on January 12, 1945, at the Chevra Kadisa Hospital on Maros Street in Buda.
+The militia led by András Kun (Father Kun), who had been expelled from the priesthood, stormed the institution and executed 84 people in the courtyard.
+Among the victims were almost the entire medical staff and most of the patients being treated there.

-Two days later the unit raided the Dániel Bíró Hospital on Városmajor Street.
-Approximately 150 people were murdered here; immobile patients were shot in their beds or killed with grenades thrown into the wards, while others were executed in front of the building.
-The perpetrators’ goal was the total liquidation of the Jewish population and the looting of their property in the final hours before the arrival of the Red Army.
+Two days later, the unit attacked the Dániel Bíró Hospital on Városmajor Street.
+Approximately 150 people were killed: immobile patients were shot in their beds or killed by grenades thrown into the wards, while others were executed outside the building.
+The perpetrators’ goal was the total annihilation of the Jewish population and the seizure of their property, carried out even in the final hours before the arrival of the Red Army.

 András Kun (Father Kun)